bcgov/itvr/openshift/templates/spilo/Readme.md

+## S3 storeage access secret
-## Before use Helm to install itvr-spilo, has to create the secret for s3 storage first
+Before use Helm to install itvr-spilo, has to create the secret for s3 storage first